Purdue University handles Sexual Harassment Complaints

 Sexual Harassment Lawyers are Available

 Unlike Purdue University, a lot of campuses fail to respond in favor of the victim.
 Purdue’s sexual harassment settlement is a great way to display how campuses should react to sexual harassment in the workplace.
-If you are a campus employee in New York, New Jersey, or Philadelphia in need of a sexual harassment lawyer, contact our sexual harassment lawyers at the Derek Smith Law Group, PLLC.
-Our sexual harassment lawyers are filled with knowledge about the law.
-They’re also available to explain your rights and provide any assistance you might need regarding your sexual harassment case.
-For more information on sexual harassment, read our Employment Law Blog.
+If you are a campus employee in New York City, Miami, New Jersey, or Philadelphia in need of a sexual harassment lawyer, contact us at 800-807-2209 for a free consultation.
+Our attorneys are available to review your claims and prepare a solid case to recover the damages and justice you deserved.